codefresh-io/docs.codefresh.io/_docs/administration/single-sign-on/sso-onelogin.md

 {% include image.html
 lightbox="true"
-file="/images/administration/sso/onelogin/step4.png"
-url="/images/administration/sso/onelogin/step4.png"
+file="/images/administration/sso/onelogin/step4-post.png"
+url="/images/administration/sso/onelogin/step4-post.png"
 alt="Copying the values of Client ID and Secret" caption="Copying the values of Client ID and Secret" max-width="90%"
 %}

+Make sure that *Application Type* is set to `Web` and *Token endpoint Authentication* is set to `POST`.

 Note down the values as they will be used in the next section.

-### Step 2: Configure OneLogin app with Codefresh service provider settings
+## Step 2: Configure OneLogin app with Codefresh service provider settings

 Go back into Codefresh and choose OneLogin at the [SSO Settings](https://g.codefresh.io/account-admin/sso)